Practice like it's your last Performance. Perform like you never needed to Practice.

 ABOUT PHCMDC

-The PHC Majorettes & Drum Corps were founded in December 2002 by Directors Tawana Lee & Bettyann Nolan.
+The PHC Majorettes & Drum Corps was founded in December 2002 by Directors Tawana Lee & Bettyann Nolan.
 This mother daughter duo decided to start a program under the Pembroke Hamilton Club to not only continue the traditions of Majorettes & Drumming, but to also provide an activity in the Warwick community where their family grew up in the near by Cedar Hill area.

+We are a non-profit organization that is committed to our youth, our, community, and our culture.
 Our goal is to continue providing these opportunities while evolving and creating this space for people in the performing arts.
 More importantly teaching Bermuda's tradition to the next generation in order to keep it alive and thriving.

 DIRECTORS, MANAGEMENT & LEADERS